The Shareholders Madras Fertilizers Limited

 The Presidential Directives and various guidelines issued by theGovernment of India from time to time relating to the welfare of SC / ST employees arebeing scrupulously followed.
 A Liaison Officer for SC / ST has been posted to ensureimplementation of Government Directives and a SC/ST is Cell is functioning for redressingthe grievances of SC/ST employees.

 Rs.
 60000/- was granted for celebrating Dr. Ambedkar Jayanthi on15th April 2020 at our Board Room and conducted in a grand manner in commemoration ofNational Leader.

 BC/MBC/OBC WELFARE ACTIVITIES

-30000/- was paid to the Association for the celebration of Thanthai Periyar E VRamasamy's Birthday on 17th September 2020 in a grand manner in commemoration of NationalLeader.
+Rs.
+30000/- was granted for celebrating Thanthai Periyar E VRamasamy's Birthday on 17th September 2020 in a grand manner in commemoration of NationalLeader.